 Topeka is a larger medium-sized city located in the state of Kansas.
 With a population of 127,265 people and 40 constituent neighborhoods, Topeka is the fourth largest community in Kansas.

-Unlike some cities, Topeka isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Topeka are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Topeka is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Topeka is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Topeka who work in office and administrative support (16.56%), sales jobs (8.81%), and food service (7.38%).
+There are especially a lot of people living in Topeka who work in office and administrative support (16.12%), sales jobs (8.53%), and management occupations (7.69%).

 Also of interest is that Topeka has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Topeka who are college-educated is somewhat higher than the average US community of 21.84%: 27.49% of adults in Topeka have at least a bachelor's degree.
+The overall education level of Topeka is somewhat higher than in the average US city of 21.84%: 27.41% of adults 25 and older in the city have at least a bachelor's degree.

 Topeka is a very ethnically-diverse city.
 The people who call Topeka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Topeka residents report their race to be White, followed by Black or African-American.
 Topeka also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.60% of the city’s residents.
-Important ancestries of people in Topeka include Irish, English, French , and Swedish.
+People of Hispanic or Latino origin account for 13.78% of the city’s residents.
+Important ancestries of people in Topeka include Irish, English, Swedish, and French .

 The most common language spoken in Topeka is English.
 Other important languages spoken here include Spanish and German.